-Jeff Bezos, founder and executive officer of Amazon, once said, “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tail wind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”
+Jeff Bezos, once said, “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tailwind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”
 I fully agree… complaining is NOT a strategy.
 Strategies are plans of action.
 It’s time to stop complaining about your business and start working on your business by developing strategies to meet your objectives and grow your business.

-If you’ve been following this mini-series, I’ve been talking about how to use strategic planning to grow the value of your business using the acronym, VMVSOSTA.
-Most recently, I told you how to create 3 achievable Objectives based on the strengths, weaknesses, opportunities, and threats you identified in that SWOT analysis.
+If you’ve been following this mini-series, I’ve been talking about how to use strategic planning to grow the value of your business.
+Most recently, I told you how to create your top three achievable Objectives based on the strengths, weaknesses, opportunities, and threats you identified in that SWOT analysis.
 Now, it’s time to make plans to achieve the goals you’ve created.

 Your business revolves around the products and services you provide to customers in your marketplace.
 Logically then, your business goals will revolve around meeting the needs of your customers through the profitable sale of your products or services.
 Thus, you can develop your plans of action, your HOW TOs, by answering the following 3 questions:

 Let’s start with the first question.
-How will you engage your customers?
+How will you connect with your customers?
 Essentially, you can use one of three methods to engage your customers.